Zeituni Onyango: Political background in Kenya

 In 2002 Onyango applied for political asylum in the United States citing violence in Kenya; a federal immigration judge eventually rejected the request and instructed her to leave the country.
 Joan Friedland, a lawyer and immigration policy director at the National Immigration Law Center in Washington, noted that even when an immigration judge makes such a decision, other options exist for an asylum claimant.

 Onyango, along with other Obama family members, was born into the Luo tribe, Kenya's third-largest (12%) ethnic group.
 Kenya had longstanding "ethnic tension between the Luo and Kikuyu"; the Kikuyu are the most populous tribe, accounting for approximately 22% of the country's people.

-Some of the tensions between the Luo and the Kikuyu date to the mid-1960s post-independence period, when a bitter falling out between the president (a Kikuyu) and his Vice President Jaramogi Odinga (a Luo) resulted in a "sustained political persecution of the Luo."
+Some of the tensions between the Luo and the Kikuyu date to the mid-1960s post-independence period, when a bitter falling out between President Jomo Kenyatta (a Kikuyu) and his Vice President Jaramogi Odinga (a Luo) resulted in a "sustained political persecution of the Luo."
 The Luo are considered one of Kenya's most marginalised groups.

 In 2002 the National Rainbow Coalition won political control of Kenya, but the country remained politically unstable.
 Electoral manipulation was alleged, and it was widely confirmed by international observers in the 2007 elections.
 The political fallout from the 2007 election resulted in a country-wide economic and humanitarian crisis extending into 2008.
 Throughout the 2000s, there had been widespread ethnic violence in Kenya and East Africa, including killings, and the displacement of hundreds of thousands of people by 2008.

 Raila Odinga, Kenya's prime minister and former opposition leader in 2008, is also of the Luo tribe.
 The son of Jaramogi Odinga, he claims to be a cousin of Barack Obama.
 In 2008 Odinga served as Prime Minister of Kenya with president Mwai Kibaki, a Kikuyu, in a coalition government.

 The American Prospect noted in 2008 that Onyango risked being persecuted and tortured in Kenya if she returned, and said that risk to her family members had increased, whether or not she was deported, because of her asylum case having been leaked and widely publicized internationally.
 They also noted that due to the heightened danger in Kenya, her asylum claim in the US was bolstered.
 After her case was revealed in international media, Onyango traveled to stay with unidentified friends in Cleveland, Ohio.
 She had felt threatened in Boston, as people called and knocking on her door at all hours.
 The Boston police said that there was a problem with curiosity seekers and paparazzi.